Board of Directors

 Ken represented Pima on the Arizona State Honors Council, for which he was also chair, as well as on the Western Regional Honors Council and the Arizona English Articulation Taskforce.
 While at Pima, he served as lead faculty and department chair, and he was also an active member of PCCEA, where he served as a campus rep and om the meet - and - confer team.
 Prior to running the honors program at Pima, Ken taught writing, creative writing, and literature.

 His essays, stories, and poems have been published in various newspapers, magazines, and literacy magazines.
 He received his BA from the University of Delaware and his MA and Ph.D. from the University of Arizona.
-Ken is serving this year as the Interim Co-Director of Wisdom's Way.

-Secretary, Special Events
+Secretary & Special Events

 Cathy Stafford, Ed.D.